Application Deadline: December 15th

 Department Admission Criteria

 An undergraduate grade-point average (3.25 or >) is required.
 The University minimum GPA for admission is 3.0.
-All entrants are required to submit verbal, quantitative, and analytical GRE scores upon formal application http://www.ets.org/gre (total combined verbal and quantitative scores must be above 1100).
+All entrants are required to submit verbal, quantitative, and analytical GRE scores upon formal application http://www.ets.org/gre total combined verbal and quantitative scores must be above 302 (in the current version and 1100 in the previous version).
 The test must have been taken within the last five years to be valid–the Graduate Division will accept any GRE score, as long as it is official from ETS.
 When you register for the GRE, please use the Institution code for UCSB Geography (UCSB: 4835).
 A department code is not necessary.
 Undergraduate preparation in mathematics, statistics, and computer programming is strongly recommended.
 Applicants whose native language or language of undergraduate or graduate instruction was not English are required to take the TOEFL (Test of English as a Foreign Language).
 The minimum score for consideration is 550 when taking the paper test, 213 when taking the computer test, and 80 when taking the internet test.
 TOEFL scores must be no more than two years old at the time of admission.
 Applicants whose native language is not English are required to take the TOEFL.
 Requests for exceptions to this requirement will be considered for those students who have completed an undergraduate or graduate education at an institution whose primary language of instruction is English.

 Department Applicant Evaluation Process